jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 assets they represent.
-A vast collection of classifiers allows for high\-fidelity categorization in the cloud, including servers, workstations, mobile devices, and embedded IoT
+A vast collection of classifiers allows for high\-fidelity categorization in the cloud, including servers, workstations, mobile devices, and embedded IoT/
 OT devices.
 Properly classifying assets enables organizations to monitor and analyze potential security risks.
-Any vulnerability or misconfiguration in an asset can create an entry point for attackers, making it critical to protect an organizations networks.
+Any vulnerability or misconfiguration in an asset can create an entry point for attackers, making it critical to protect an organization’s networks.
 The state of IoT and OT security continued
 82
 Microsoft Digital Defense Report 2023